mautic/developer-documentation-new/docs/rest_api/companies.rst

      - int
      - ID of the Company
    * - ``isPublished``
-     - bool
-     - Published state
+     - boolean
+     - Company publication status - set to ``1`` or ``true`` to publish
    * - ``dateAdded``
      - datetime
-     - Date/time Company was created
+     - Company record creation date and time
    * - ``dateModified``
      - datetime
-     - Date/time Company was last modified
+     - Company record last modification date and time
    * - ``createdBy``
      - int
-     - ID of the user that created the Company
+     - ID of the User who created the Company
    * - ``createdByUser``
      - string
-     - Name of the user that created the Company
+     - Name of the User who created the Company
    * - ``modifiedBy``
      - int
-     - ID of the user that last modified the Company
+     - ID of the User who last modified the Company
    * - ``modifiedByUser``
      - string
-     - Name of the user that last modified the Company
+     - Name of the User who last modified the Company
    * - ``fields``
      - array
-     - Custom fields and values for the Company
+     - Custom :ref:`fields <get Company field properties>` and values for the Company
    * - ``score``
      - int
      - Company score
    * - ``owner``
      - object
-     - User object for the Company owner
+     - Object for the Mautic User who assigns this Company to

+.. _get Company field properties:

 Company field properties
 ------------------------